BMW X2 review - Reliability and safety

 The X2 gets all of BMW's latest safety tech, and shares its top Euro NCAP score with the X1

-BMW as a brand finished 27th out of 30 manufacturers in our 2020 Driver Power survey, behind all its main German premium rivals apart from Mercedes.
-As the X2 uses the same running gear as the X1, as well as the MINI Countryman, there's no new tech on board to gamble with, although BMW's Driver Power rankings mean the X2 ownership experience may not be as good as it is for some rival models.
+BMW as a brand finished 16th out of 29 manufacturers in our 2022 Driver Power survey, up from 21th spot in 2021.
+As the X2 uses the same running gear as the previous X1, and the outgoing MINI Countryman, the tech on board is well proven, although BMW's Driver Power rankings mean the X2 ownership experience may not be as good as it is for some rival models.

 In this review

-- 2Engines, performance and driveX2’s engine line-up is restricted to four-cylinder units only, but it’s still fun to drive
+- 2Engines, performance and driveX2’s engine line-up isn’t the most thrilling, but it’s still fun to drive

 - 5Practicality, comfort and boot spaceX2 boasts similar interior space to the X1, though that rakish body costs in places